 Growing Parsley From Store-Bought Bunches: Guide for Success

-If you have ever come across small herb pots at a grocery store or bought a bundle of freshly cut parsley for your cooking, you may have wondered whether it is possible to grow more of these herbs.
-Fortunately, we have the solution for you.
+If you’ve ever come across miniature herb pots at a grocery store or bought a bundle of freshly chopped parsley for your cooking, you may have wondered if you could grow more of these herbs yourself.
+Thankfully, we have the solution for you.

 Can I grow parsley from store-bought bunches?
 Store-bought parsley with soil and roots can absolutely be used to grow lots more!
 Provided the plant is healthy, there is no reason why you can’t divide and propagate it for more.
 You can also re-growing parsley bunches, but this method is more difficult and the success rate can be low.